Avoid financial disasters when travelling with Fast Cover Comprehensive Travel Insurance.

 Your personal effects and luggage are subject to depreciation as determined by the insurer.
 You must never admit liability or fault with any claim.
 All claims are paid in Australian dollars

-Medical, hospital and dental claims should be made to Allianz Global as soon as possible.
+Medical, hospital and dental claims should be made to Hollard as soon as possible.
 With theft or loss of personal effects and luggage, you need to report the matter to the police and obtain written notice.
 With lost or damaged luggage and personal effects by an airline or accommodation provider, report the matter immediately and obtain a written report.